spen/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 ### removeBlocks

-Returns an action object used in signalling that the blocks corresponding to the set of specified client IDs are to be removed.
+Yields action objects used in signalling that the blocks corresponding to the set of specified client IDs are to be removed.

 *Parameters*